NikM777/clothing/README.md

 > Clothing shop made using React & Firebase
 >
-> The objective of this project was to recreate basic features of an ecommerce, such as shopping cart, product page, user registration and more
+> The objective of this project was to recreate basic features of an ecommerce, such as shopping cart, product page and user registration
 >
 > Live demo [_here_](https://clothing-store-sandy.vercel.app/)